A cellular network or mobile network is a

 The major argument in favor of NFC is that it has much lower power consumption than Bluetooth, even lower than the new Bluetooth 4.0 (aka Bluetooth low energy).
 This makes NFC perfect for passive devices, such as the advertising tags that we mentioned earlier, as they can operate without the need for a major power source.

+However, this power saving does have some major drawbacks.
 Range of transmission is much shorter than Bluetooth.
 While NFC has a range of around 10cm, just a few inches, Bluetooth connections can transmit data up to 10m or more from the source.

-quite a bit slower than Bluetooth, transmitting data at a maximum speed of just 424 kbit/s compared with 2.1 Mbit/s with Bluetooth 2.1 or around 1 Mbit/s with Bluetooth Low Energy.
+Another drawback is that NFC is quite a bit slower than Bluetooth, transmitting data at a maximum speed of just 424 kbit/s compared with 2.1 Mbit/s with Bluetooth 2.1 or around 1 Mbit/s with Bluetooth Low Energy.

-speed, faster connectivity.
+But NFC does have one advantage when it comes to speed, faster connectivity.
 Due to the use of inductive coupling, and the absence of manual pairing, it takes less than one tenth of a second to establish a connection between two devices, a speed which has only recently been matched by Bluetooth 4.0.

 Google Wallet